-'-pn' Generates a Petri net representing the semantics of the given process.
-Other options can be added to simplify, abstract or modify that Petri net (see below).
+'petrinet' Generates a Petri net representing the semantics of the given process.
+Other options can be added to simplify or modify that generated Petri net (see below). 'pretty' Outputs the parsed BPEL file in XML representation.
+Any unnecessary attributes are omitted.
+This option is mostly used for debugging reasons as it shows the implicit transformations and the identifiers of the BPEL constructs.